Kinston police: Former NC State star, Kinston native Charles Shackleford found dead

-Kinston police said Shackleford was found deceased at 2106 Rouse Road in Kinston Friday morning.
+Kinston police said Shackleford was found deceased at a duplex on 2106 Rouse Road in Kinston Friday morning.

+Officers spent the day in and out of the home collecting evidence for the investigation.

-Officers said the cause of death has not been determined, and the incident is still under investigation.
+Police said the cause of death has not been determined, and the incident is still being investigated.

+His sister, Angela Williams, said he called her and all of their siblings Thursday to gather for prayer.

+She said to wake up with news of him gone was heartbreaking.

 He was drafted by the New Jersey Nets in 1988 and played with the Nets for two seasons.
 He then played two seasons for the Philadelphia 76ers from 1991 to 1993.